surfergrl/sgs-gift-guide/testing.md

 - I was happy with the results, but would like to optimise some of my image sizes to improve load time.
 - The header and logo took the most time to load.
-- In the final deployment, the header and logo will be taken care of by the WordPress page which hosts the application, so I am not too worried about this.
+- In the final deployment, the header and logo are taken care of by the WordPress page which hosts the application, so I am not too worried about this.

 ---